 Amprenavir, the active metabolite of fosamprenavir, is metabolized by the cytochrome P450 3A4 (CYP3A4) isoenzyme, and may alter the concentrations of other drugs metabolized by this pathway, including rifabutin, hormonal contraceptives, ergot derivatives, certain benzodiazepines, antiarrhythmics, lipid-lowering agents, and others.
 Similarly, drugs or herbal preparations that induce or inhibit the action of this isoenzyme may cause therapeutically significant alterations in amprenavir levels.
 For example, rifampin induces CYP3A4, and markedly decreases amprenavir levels.

-Fosamprenavir has not been thoroughly studied in combination with other protease inhibitors and nonnucleoside reverse transcriptase inhibitors; in most cases, precise information on dosing in combination with other antiretrovirals is lacking.
-Coadministration of fosamprenavir with lopinavir/ritonavir causes reductions in levels of both amprenavir and lopinavir; it appears that this adverse interaction cannot be overcome by increasing ritonavir levels.(5,6) Coadministration of amprenavir with tipranavir + ritonavir causes a decrease in amprenavir levels; the same effect would be expected to occur with fosamprenavir.(7) Coadministration of fosamprenavir with efavirenz has been shown to decrease amprenavir levels, but boosting with sufficient doses of ritonavir may maintain therapeutic amprenavir levels in the presence of efavirenz.(8)
+Fosamprenavir has not been thoroughly studied in combination with nonnucleoside reverse transcriptase inhibitors or integrase inhibitors; in most cases, precise information on dosing in combination with other antiretrovirals is lacking.
+Coadministration of fosamprenavir with efavirenz has been shown to decrease amprenavir levels, but boosting with sufficient doses of ritonavir may maintain therapeutic amprenavir levels in the presence of efavirenz.(7) Fosamprenavir should not be used with etravirine or elvitegravir/cobicistat.
+Coadministration with dolutegravir requires dose adjustment of dolutegravir.

 Information on drug interactions should be consulted, as dose adjustments are frequently required and some combinations are contraindicated.